DavyDaSilva/DavyDaSilva/README.md

 I use Python, SQL, and Machine Learning algorithms, also data visualisation tools such as Power BI and Looker.
-Excel and Google Sheets for descriptive, diagnostic, predictive, and prescriptive analysis.
+Excel and Google Sheets for all analysis as: descriptive, diagnostic, predictive, and prescriptive analysis.

 ---